Jacob Perkins

 Jacob Perkins (July 9, 1766 – July 30, 1849) was an American inventor, mechanical engineer and physicist based in the United Kingdom.
 Born in Newburyport, Massachusetts, Perkins was apprenticed to a goldsmith.
 He soon made himself known with a variety of useful mechanical inventions and eventually had twenty-one American and nineteen English patents.
-Sometimes known as the father of the refrigerator.
+He is sometimes known as the father of the refrigerator.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1813 and a member of the American Philosophical Society in 1819.

 Early life

 Jacob went to school in Newburyport until he was twelve and then was apprenticed to a goldsmith in Newburyport named Davis.
 Mr. Davis died three years later and the fifteen-year-old Jacob continued the business of making gold beads and added the manufacture of shoe buckles.
-When he was twenty-one he was employed by the master of the Massachusetts mint to make a die for striking copper pennies bearing an eagle and an Indian.
+When he was twenty-one, he was employed by the master of the Massachusetts mint to make a die for striking copper pennies bearing an eagle and an Indian.